-The Ability of Medical Activities Planning Process
+2.5.1 The Ability of Medical Activities Planning Process

 During the period of process re-engineering, most companies would face many issues and even more failures.
 Some companies develop slowly, or stop.
 Only a small fraction of companies would succeed with excessive cost.
 Therefore, medical institutes should emphasize the capability of planning medical activities and processes.
-Hammer (2007) believes that organizations must ensure that their business processes become more "mature".
+Hammer [24] believes that organizations must ensure that their business processes become more "mature".
 In other words, organizations must be able to improve performances continuously.
-Zhao (2006) suggests that the re-engineering process for hospitals should consist of systematic concepts and insights of process re-engineering, system framework, implementation procedures, application status and social significance.
-Hospitals should understand the application method of process engineering from a managerial perspective.
+Zhao [49] suggests that the re-engineering process for hospitals should consist of systematic concepts and insights of process re-engineering, system framework, implementation procedures, application method of process engineering from a managerial perspective.
 Process re-engineering improves the organizational culture and optimizes organizational efficiency.
 Therefore, operators must pay attention to the processing enabler including design, executors, basic infrastructure, standards, and enterprise capability that applies to the leadership of the entire organization.

-Internal Supervision of Medical Institutes
+2.5.2 Internal Supervision of Medical Institutes

 In hospital management, no matter how strict the management, control and sanctions are, the hospital can only manage the surface and has no control over the gray income and opportunities.
 Therefore medical institutes should pay attention to internal supervision effort.
-Song, Yu and Chen (2010) note that there appear to be many imperfections in financial supervision and management in the current Chinese public hospitals, resulting in ineffectiveness in hospital financial regulation.
+Song, Yu and Chen [36] note that there appear to be many imperfections in financial supervision and management in the current Chinese public hospitals, resulting in ineffectiveness in hospital financial regulation.
 As a result, financial risks exist and disciplinary problems occur frequently.

-Peng, Zheng, Xu and Yao (2010) suggest that dealing with commercial bribery is a systematic project.
-The measures to solve these problems include (1) strengthening the purifying effect of project.
+Peng, Zheng, Xu and Yao [26] suggest that dealing with commercial bribery is a systematic project.
 The measures to solve these problems include (1) strengthening the purifying effect of education and moral restriction so that people do not want to violate disciplines; (2) straightening the profit-value and quality-price relationships of medical drugs and products as well as profit allocation and compensation mechanisms so that people do not need to violate disciplines; (3) improving and strengthening the legal system so that people dare not to violate disciplines; and (4) improving the supervision management mechanisms to prevent rent so that people cannot violate disciplines.